Why a collaborative discovery process is key to ecommerce project success

 Before Discovery can begin, we use our “Ecommerce Grader” to scope out strengths, weaknesses, and opportunities.
 It’s an essential assessment document we fill out to grade businesses on a range of aspects related to ecommerce, and pinpoint areas of potential growth.

 The Grader establishes opportunities by calculating the scores across each area, whilst helping to benchmark businesses against competitors.
 It may highlight additional elements to incorporate in the project or trigger separate projects.
-Request a free ecommerce assessment with one of our experts.

 Every ecommerce project is unique and, at Space 48, we’re proud of our agile and collaborative Discovery process.
 Our proven approach has helped us create award-winning ecommerce websites for big-name brands.

 Space 48 is a leading UK ecommerce agency.
 Our Magento developers specialise in Magento websites and Magento 2 ecommerce strategy.
-Do you need help putting together an RFP form?
-Download our free Step-by-Step Guide to Creating an RFP Form for Ecommerce Projects.